UHvibe/UHvibe.github.io/index.md

 When the application is run, the CAS configuration information must be present in a configuration file such as  [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json).

 Anyone with a UH account can login and use UHvibe to create a profile.

-## Authorization

-The landing and learn more pages have a public access.

-The create profile, edit profile, user profile, search, and message pages require authorization: you must be logged in (i.e. authenticated) through the UH test CAS server, and the authenticated username returned by CAS must match the username specified in the URL.
-So, for example, only the authenticated user `testuser` can access the pages `http://localhost:3000/testuser/createProfile` and etc.

-To prevent people from accessing pages they are not authorized to visit, template-based authorization is used following the recommendations in [Implementing Auth Logic and Permissions](https://kadira.io/academy/meteor-routing-guide/content/implementing-auth-logic-and-permissions).

-The application implements template-based authorization using an If_Authorized template, defined in [If_Authorized.html](https://github.com/UHvibe/UHvibe/blob/master/app/imports/ui/layouts/user/if-authorized.html) and [If_Authorized.js](https://github.com/UHvibe/UHvibe/blob/master/app/imports/ui/layouts/user/if-authorized.js).

 ## Configuration